 Mellor, D, Prieto, E, Mathieson, L & Moscato, P 2010, 'A Kernelisation Approach for Multiple d-Hitting Set and Its Application in Optimal Multi-Drug Therapeutic Combinations', PLOS ONE, vol. 5, no. 10.View/Download from: UTS OPUS or Publisher's site

-Mathieson, L & Moscato, P 2019, 'An Introduction to Proximity Graphs' in Moscato, P & de Vries, NJ (eds), Business and Consumer Analytics: New Ideas, Springer International Publishing, pp. 213-233.View/Download from: Publisher's site
+Mathieson, L & Moscato, P 2019, 'An Introduction to Proximity Graphs' in Moscato, P & de Vries, NJ (eds), Business and Consumer Analytics: New Ideas, Springer International Publishing, Germany, pp. 213-233.View/Download from: UTS OPUS or Publisher's site

 Mathieson, L, de Vries, NJ & Moscato, P 2019, 'Using Network Alignment to Identify Conserved Consumer Behaviour Modelling Constructs' in Moscato, P & de Vries, NJ (eds), Business and Consumer Analytics: New Ideas, Springer International Publishing, pp. 513-541.View/Download from: Publisher's site

 Moscato, P & Mathieson, L 2019, 'Memetic Algorithms for Business Analytics and Data Science: A Brief Survey' in Moscato, P & de Vries, NJ (eds), Business and Consumer Analytics: New Ideas, Springer International Publishing, pp. 545-608.View/Download from: Publisher's site